Eileen Perrier

 Eileen Perrier (born 1974) is a British portrait photographer, living in London.
 She has had solo exhibitions at Whitechapel Gallery and The Photographers' Gallery, London.
 Perrier's work is held in the collections of Tate, Light Work and the Parliament of the United Kingdom.

 Early life and education

 Perrier was born and raised in London.
 She is of Ghanaian and Dominican descent.
 She graduated from Surrey Institute of Art and Design in 1996 and from the Royal College of Art in 2000.

 Life and work

 "Her practice includes sitters encountered through various strategies; such as their occupation; location or a physical trait."

+Perrier was a senior lecturer in Photography between 2005 - 2022 at University of Westminster and is currently an Associate Lecturer at University of the Arts London (UAL).

-Perrier is a senior lecturer in Photography and between 2019 and 2021 was trustee of The Photographers' Gallery, London.
+Between 2019 and 2021 Perrier was a board of trustees at The Photographers' Gallery, London.